 Tip #2: Include and exclude these three values in your taxable turnover

-When you calculate your taxable turnover for Vat
+When you calculate your taxable turnover for Vat purposes:

 • Include the value of zero-rated supplies;